inferno-framework/shc-vaccination-test-kit/README.md

 **NOTE:** These tests are implemented against the `0.5.0-rc` build of the IG.

-It is highly recommended that you use [Docker](https://www.docker.com/) to run these tests so that you don't have to configure ruby and the FHIR validator service.
+It is highly recommended that you use [Docker](https://www.docker.com/) to run these tests so that you don't have to configure ruby and the HL7® FHIR® validator service.

 ## Instructions